top of page

 2. How the emotion tag gets built

 Before discussing the brain pathway cognitive process, the essential building blocks are explored.
 The neuron count is a feature of the human genome.
 Except in rare circumstances, all humans are endowed with an astounding number of neurons at birth and in the earliest stages of our childhood.
 Each neuron is connected by about 1,000 or even more synapses.
 The volume of synapses may reach above 100 TRILLION for each person.
-Synapses are a little different than neurons from a numbers standpoint.
-Where the neuron count is more of a genetic given, our volume of synapses is more flexible as to our environment.
-Our synapses are very dynamic.
+Synaptic development is very dynamic and regularly changes throughout life.
+This is known as neuroplasticity.
+Synapses are different than neurons from both a numbers standpoint and when they are established standpoint.
+Whereas the neuron count is more of a genetic given, our volume of synapses is more flexible as to our environment.
 Synapses both grow and are pruned depending on environmental demand.
 Think of neurons as the learning basis passed down from our ancestors.
 Our genome legacy contains the genomic blueprint to start a life tuned for survival fitness.
-Think of synapses as the learning basis to adapt to your current life, also needed for survival fitness. [iv]
+Think of synapses as the learning basis from which to adapt to your current life, also needed for survival fitness. [iv]

 The human brain, including neurons and synapses, is one of the most complex systems known to man... and it is going on in our own heads!
 There are 3 main parts of each neuron: